 Once you do a final walk through to make sure you didn’t leave anything and everything is clean, lock up.
 If you have a leasing department, drop your keys off in person.
 If you rent from an individual, schedule a time to return the keys, unless they plan to come by once you finish loading the moving truck.
 Ask when you might receive your deposit back, then mark your calendar to follow up.

 During the packing process, you may find that you have possessions you don’t need right now but don’t want to get rid of.
 Keep them for a later date in a Self Storage Plus storage unit.
-You can rest easy knowing that our facility offers 24-hour video surveillance and computerized access.
+You can rest easy knowing that our facility offers 24-hour video recording and computerized access.

 Find Self Storage Near YouView Nearby Locations!